 What are the penalties for violating the Georgia Fair Housing Act?

-As a landlord, violating the Fair Housing Act could expose you to hefty financial and/or legal repercussions.
+As a landlord, violating fair housing could expose you to hefty financial and/or legal repercussions.

-The first type of penalty you’d be liable for is paying compensatory damages and the security deposit, which may include out-of-pocket expenses to enable your tenant meet the costs of finding an alternative dwelling.
+The first type of housing discrimination penalty you’d be liable for is paying compensatory damages and the security deposit, which may include out-of-pocket expenses to enable your renter meet the costs of finding an alternative dwelling to rent.

 What rights do people with disabilities have under the Georgia Fair Housing Act?

-First off, disability is a protected class under the Fair Housing Act.
-Therefore, as a landlord, you’re obligated to allow certain modifications and accommodations a disabled tenant may request as long as they are reasonable.
+First off, disability is protected under federal fair housing laws.
+Therefore, as a landlord, you’re obligated to allow certain modifications and accommodations a disabled renter may request as long as they are reasonable.
+Refusing to do this counts as housing discrimination.

-Examples of reasonable modifications you can make for disabled tenants include the following.
+Examples of reasonable modifications you can make for a person with a disability include the following.

 • Assigning accessible parking for a mobility-impaired individual

-• Allowing a rental applicant to submit their rental application form through different means
+• Allowing an applicant to submit their application form through different means

 • Adding a grab bar to a tenant’s bathroom